-2 Only applies to seed vehicles, trailers, semi-trailers, and other vehicles used for hauling purposes.
+Only applies to seed vehicles, trailers, semi-trailers, and other vehicles used for hauling purposes.

-In New South Wales, Victoria, Western Australia and the Australian Capital Territory, licence fees are based on the weight of the vehicle.
-In Queensland, South Australia, Tasmania and the Northern Territory licence fees are based mainly on the number of cylinders and engine capacity.
+In New South Wales, Victoria, Western Australia and the Australian Capital Territory, registration fees are based on the weight of the vehicle.
+In Queensland, South Australia, Tasmania and the Northern Territory registration fees are based mainly on the number of cylinders and engine capacity.

-In addition to licence and recording fees, all jurisdictions require licensed vehicles to be issued with compulsory third party (CTP) insurance against claims resulting from personal damages.
+All jurisdictions require licensed vehicles to be issued with compulsory third party (CTP) insurance against claims resulting from personal damages.
 The premium payable for these insurance schemes varies widely as a result of the differences between 'at-fault' and 'no-fault' coverage, the different insurance market structures (with monopoly CTP insurers within some jurisdictions and competitive CTP markets in others) and insurance duty regimes (see the Insurance Duty chapter).

-Using the same example of a 2019 4-cylinder Toyota Camry SL Auto 2494cc (on the basis of 1,525 kg tare weight), interstate comparisons of the various components of motor vehicle registration fees are as follows:
+Using the same example of a 2020 4-cylinder Toyota Camry SL Auto 2494cc (on the basis of 1,525 kg tare weight), interstate comparisons of the various components of motor vehicle registration fees are as follows.